btrem/eleventy-plugin-footnotes/README.md

 ### Shortcode

 Add a footnote marker using the `footnoteMarker` shortcode.
-The format for markers is similar to [Wikipedia](https://www.wikipedia.org/)'s: they will be in a `<sup>`erscript element;
+The default format for markers is similar to [Wikipedia](https://www.wikipedia.org/)'s: they will be in a `<sup>`erscript element;
 bracketed; and will include a link using a